dynatrace-oss/opentelemetry-metric-java/README.md

 `Labels` represent key-value pairs.
 Dimension keys will be normalized, de-duplicated, and only one dimension value per key will be sent to the server.
 Dimensions set on instruments will overwrite default dimensions if they share the same name after normalization.
-[OneAgent metadata](#export-oneagent-metadata) will overwrite all dimensions described above, but keys are prefixed and therefore highly unlikely to collide.
+[OneAgent metadata](#export-oneagent-metadata) will overwrite all dimensions described above, but it only uses Dynatrace-reserved keys starting with `dt.*`.

 The reserved dimension `dt.metrics.source=opentelemetry` will automatically be added to every exported metric when using the exporter.